 I can't eat eggs or dairy, can I still have meringue buttercream?

 Of course.
 Italian meringue buttercream does not have to have either of these in it.
 Our vegan Italian meringue buttercream uses aquafaba in place of egg whites and we use vegan butter in place of dairy butter.
 We use coconut cream in place of cream in our dark chocolate ganache.
 Sadly our white chocolate is not vegan so we cannot make a vegan alternative for you.

-Do you use cheap ingredients or unethical produce to make your cakes?
+Do you use any unethical produce to make your cakes?

 All of our cakes and confections are baked and decorated using organic, free-range, fair trade and locally sourced produce from Cornwall wherever possible.
 We source the finest ingredients and handmake all of our decorations and confections.
 We do not use prebought chocolates, biscuits or any other prebought items on our cakes.
 We make absolutely everything by hand, accept the fresh flowers and fruit of course.
 We believe that a great cake starts with great ingredients.